The Godfather: Casting

-Robert De Niro originally was given the part of Paulie Gatto.
-A spot in The Gang That Couldn't Shoot Straight opened up after Al Pacino quit the project in favor of The Godfather, which led De Niro to audition for the role and leave The Godfather after receiving the part.
-De Niro also cast for the role of Sonny Corleone.
-After De Niro quit, Johnny Martino was given the role of Gatto.
 Coppola cast Diane Keaton for the role of Kay Adams owing to her reputation for being eccentric.
+Prior to auditioning, Keaton never read the book, but she decided to read it after she was cast.
 John Cazale was given the part of Fredo Corleone after Coppola saw him perform in an Off Broadway production.
 Gianni Russo was given the role of Carlo Rizzi after he was asked to perform a screen test in which he acted out the fight between Rizzi and Connie.

 Nearing the start of filming on March 29, Michael Corleone had yet to be cast.
-Paramount executives wanted a popular actor, either Warren Beatty or Robert Redford.
-Producer Robert Evans wanted Ryan O'Neal to receive the role, owing in part to his recent success in Love Story.
+Paramount executives wanted a popular actor, either Warren Beatty, Alain Delon or Robert Redford.
+Producer Robert Evans was drawn to French actor Alain Delon, one of Europe’s biggest sex symbols, who was eager to play Michael and even carried a copy of The Godfather book.
+However, Delon’s smooth, polished image didn’t fit the intense, brooding character Coppola wanted.
+Subsequently, Evans turned to Ryan O'Neal for the role, owing in part to his recent success in Love Story.
 Pacino was Coppola's favorite for the role as he could picture him roaming the Sicilian countryside, and wanted an unknown actor who looked like an Italian-American.
-However, Paramount executives found Pacino to be too short to play Michael.
-Dustin Hoffman, Martin Sheen, and James Caan also auditioned.
-Burt Reynolds was offered the role of Michael, but Marlon Brando threatened to quit if Reynolds was hired, so Reynolds turned down the role.
-Jack Nicholson was also offered the role, but turned it down as he felt that an Italian-American actor should play the role.
+Paramount executives found Pacino to be too short to play Michael.
+Many actors also auditioned, including Dustin Hoffman, Martin Sheen, Dean Stockwell, and James Caan.
+Keaton read with both Caan and Sheen.
+Burt Reynolds was offered the role of Michael, but Brando threatened to quit if Reynolds was hired.
+Reynolds declined the role.
+Jack Nicholson was also offered the role, but declined it as he felt that an Italian-American actor should play the role.
 Caan was well received by the Paramount executives and was given the part of Michael initially, while the role of Sonny Corleone was awarded to Carmine Caridi.
-Coppola still pushed for Pacino to play Michael after the fact and Evans eventually conceded, allowing Pacino to have the role of Michael as long as Caan played Sonny.
+Coppola urged producers Al Ruddy and Evans to see Pacino in Panic in Needle Park.
+After watching it, they gave Pacino the part and allowing him Pacino to have the role of Michael as long as Caan played Sonny.
 Evans preferred Caan over Caridi because Caan was seven inches shorter than Caridi, which was much closer to Pacino's height.
+However, Pacino himself couldn’t envision himself in the role because he saw Michael Corleone as someone more glamorous, more self-contained — someone more like Alain Delon.
+He struggled in early screen tests, often forgetting lines and improvising dialogue.
+Despite this, Pacino took on the role.
 Despite agreeing to play Michael Corleone, Pacino was contracted to star in MGM's The Gang That Couldn't Shoot Straight, but the two studios agreed on a settlement and Pacino was signed by Paramount three weeks before shooting began.